4 HIV in mother and baby

 Pregnant women should take one ARV tablet every evening at bedtime.
 This is the fixed dose combination (FDC) tablet.
 The tablet contains three different ARVs.
 These will be prescribed at the healthcare facility.
 It is very important that the mother takes her medication every day during her pregnancy, labour and after delivery.

 All mothers should have a 6 week postnatal check.
 At this time the further management of HIV positive mothers will be made.
+They will need routine follow up visits.
 All HIV positive women should continue with ARVs for life to prevent them developing HIV disease.

 HIV positive pregnant women should start daily ARVs for life.